thanhit95/latex-examples/README.md

-# LATEX SIMPLE TUTORIALS WITH EXAMPLES
+# SIMPLE LATEX EXAMPLES

 ## Brief

-This repository provides simple tutorials (mostly examples) for learning LaTeX.
+This repository provides simple examples for learning LaTeX.
 Additionally, I support some scripts to make it easier to work on a local machine.

 The tutorials are presented in a logical and streamlined manner to help you maximize your learning.